rbertolusso/intubate/README.md

 statistical package in the traditional way
 (first `model` and then `data`), you will not potentially find yourself at a crossroad if you think you need to decide which community to serve, when in fact you can serve *both* communities without having to do anything differently to what you have done so far.
 You can just keep doing it in the traditional way.
 In fact, (please...) keep doing it in the traditional way!

 Why?
-Because *everybody* will benefit.
+Because *Everybody* will benefit.

      EXT.
 BUCOLIC PASTURE - EARLY MORNING

-     Background music initially inaudible slowly increases in volume while the panning camera, starting from a small and fragile flower, reveals legions of smiling people holding hands, half dress t-shirts with a capital T, the other half with a capital M.
+     Background music initially inaudible slowly increases in volume while the panning camera, starting from a small and fragile flower, reveals legions of smiling people holding hands.
+Half dress t-shirts with a capital T, the other half with a capital M.
      Everybody raises their arms to the sky - still holding hands - as if trying to embrace the universe.
-     Camera slowly raises, zooming out and tilting down, making sure everybody is included in the frame, while everybody mantains eye contact with the camera.
+     Camera slowly raises, zooming out and tilting down, making sure Everybody is included in the frame, while Everybody mantains eye contact with the camera.
      Sun rays break through heavy pure snow-white clouds.
      Everybody opens their mouth and slowly inhales while closing